Scandinavia tours for mature travellers

 The Scandinavia tours all concludes in Norway, a country also famed for its coastline.

 Our Scandinavian tour begins in Copenhagen, a treasure trove of museums, castles, and churches.
 We begin by exploring the City Hall Square, where the famous pedestrian street "Stroget" begins.
 Next, we pass through the Tivoli Gardens, dating back to 1843, and make our way past the New Carlsberg Glyptotheque and the National Museum.
 We then see the Old Stock Exchange and the Naval Church.
 In addition, we drive past the Kings New Square, the home of the Royal Danish Theatre with the world famous ballet.

 Afterward, we visit the old canal area, Nyhavn, with its picturesque houses and vessels.
-Next, we visit the Resistance Museum, before continuing to the famous landmark of Copenhagen, the statue of the Little Mermaid, known from Hans Christian Andersen’s fairy tale.
+Next, we visit the famous landmark of Copenhagen, the statue of the Little Mermaid, known from Hans Christian Andersen’s fairy tale.
 Finally, we stop at the Royal residence, Amalienborg Palace.
 Our initial education tour of the city concludes with a visit to Amalienborg Castle.